Open World Research Initiative consortium

 Multilingual Communities strand

-The strand is based within the University of Manchester’s Multilingual Manchester strategic initiative, founded in 2010, which has developed a unique model of civic university engagement with language, bringing together teaching and research with social responsibility and community outreach.
+The strand was based within the University of Manchester’s Multilingual Manchester strategic initiative, founded in 2010, which developed a unique model of civic university engagement with language, bringing together teaching and research with social responsibility and community outreach.

 Our vision for modern languages in the UK

 We were the initiators of the AHRC Open World Research Initiative’s cross-consortium platform on ‘A world of many languages: a vision for our community’.
 The platform sought to address historical issues around linguistic isolationism in English-speaking societies amplified by the growing role of global English, and specific concerns in the UK in the wake of changes to modern language provisions in schools in the early 2000s, the structure of the modern languages syllabus, the status of home language qualifications, and the current hierarchical approach to languages that separates so-called ‘modern’ languages (European languages that are traditional languages of administration, science, diplomacy, and business in the Western world) from so-called ‘home’ or ‘community’ languages (the languages of immigrant communities, including European languages such as Polish and global languages like Arabic and Chinese).
 We also addressed the typical incoherence of language degree programmes at UK higher education institutions, which continue to be framed within nation-state boundaries and rely on input from different disciplines but tend to remain disconnected from subjects such as urban studies, economics, government, law and other fields where the study of language in a global context can and should be an obvious value-adder; and recent tendencies to concentrate research and teaching in modern languages in just a few institutions, lending the field the image of an exclusive or even ‘elitist’ indulgence.